 Sun Chengzong's Epic Final War and Honorable Sacrifice

-In the next few years, the Manchu Lord detoured and tried to attack Beijing city again.
+In the next few years, the new Manchu Lord Hong Taiji or Huang Taiji (1592 — 1643) again detoured and tried to attack Beijing city.

-This time, the Manchu troop also surrounded a very small town that had no soldiers nor enough food nor any military weapons, the city where the retired Sun Chengzong was living.
+This time, the Manchu troop also surrounded a very small town that had no soldiers nor enough food, or any military weapons, the city where the retired Sun Chengzong was living.

-Lord of the Manchu sent many people trying to persuade Sun Chengzong to comply, and promised him countless treasures and power, but he refused.
+The Manchu lord sent many people to persuade Sun Chengzong to comply and promised him countless treasures and power, but he refused.

-This 76-year-old general, led his entire family members and those civilians bravely fought with the strong Manchu calvary army for a few days, and then was captured.
+This 76-year-old general led his entire family members and civilians bravely fought with the strong Manchu cavalry army for a few days but failed.

-Again, the Manchu Lord started to try to make Sun Chengzong comply, and he refused as always.
+Again, the Manchu lord tried to make Sun Chengzong surrender, and he refused as always.

-Lord of Manchu regarded Sun Chengzong as their most threatening enemy, so they gave Sun the dignity to choose the way he left the world.
-Sun then bowed to the direction where his emperor was, and committed suicide.
+The lord regarded Sun Chengzong as their most threatening enemy, so they gave Sun the dignity to choose the way he left the world.
+Sun then bowed in the direction where his emperor was and committed suicide.

-Another saying was that the Lord of Manchu tied Sun Chengzong on a horse, dragged and tortured him to death cruelly, but they then hid the truth in historical documents.
+Another version was that the lord tied Sun Chengzong on a horse and cruelly dragged and tortured him to death, but they hid the truth in historical documents.

-This exceptional genius, who was knowledgeable enough to be the crown princes’ teacher, who was brave and intelligent to gain such extraordinary military achievements and saved his kingdom for several times, dedicated his entire life to protecting his country.
+This exceptional genius, knowledgeable enough to be the crown prince's teacher, brave and intelligent enough to gain such extraordinary military achievements and saved his kingdom several times, dedicated his entire life to protecting his country.

-Sun Chengzong was a brave general, a great militarist, an insightful strategist, a talented litterateur and a genuine patriot.
+Sun Chengzong was a brave general, a great militarist, an insightful strategist, talented in literature, and a genuine patriot.

-He and large numbers of other generals and soldiers, together, they showed the world that there is a certain kind of people in the history of China, they always would choose the path that they believe in, even it is quite difficult or cruel, even when they knew that they wouldn't see what they had expected in the end.
+He and large numbers of other generals and soldiers, together, showed the world that there is a certain kind of people in the history of China; they always would choose the path that they believe in, even if it is quite difficult or cruel, even when they knew that they wouldn't see what they had expected in the end.

 You Might Also Like: